ironbee/ironbee/clipp/clipp.md

 This is mostly intended for debugging.
 There is no response body and the request is a single line.
 Connection information is bogus.

+**pcap**:*path*<br>
+**pcap**:*path*:*filter*

+Generates inputs based on reassembled PCAP.

+The PCAP is reassembled via libNIDS.
+It is somewhat fragile and may get transaction boundaries wrong if there a connection has traffic flowing simultaneously in both directions.
+It generates connection data events so use @parse if you want parsed events.

+Note that only complete streams are generated as inputs.
+In particular, this means that you will need both directions of traffic to get any inputs, e.g., use symmetric filters such as

+    src 1.2.3.4 or dst 1.2.3.4

 Modifiers
 ---------